Nov 8, 1971: Led Zeppelin IV Release Date

 “The cover means whatever people want to read into it,” said Bonham around the album’s release.
 “For me it means: ‘I’d rather live in an old house than a block of flats.’
 My personal view is that the album is the best thing we’ve ever done.
 I love it.
 It’s the fourth album and it’s the next stage we were in at the time of recording.
 All the albums have been different and to my mind this is the best and that’s not trying to be big-headed or flash.”

-Related: An authorized documentary, Becoming Led Zeppelin, has been made but doesn’t have distribution
+Related: An authorized documentary, Becoming Led Zeppelin, finally has a distributor

 Best Classic Bands Staff